tellbarkha/case-file/README.md

 You search a condition (like "diabetes") and get back real trials happening right now.
 Each result shows as a card, styled to look like a case report form.
 Click a card to open a detail panel with the full record — eligibility criteria, sponsor, dates, and trial sites.

 It's a plain static site: HTML, CSS, and JavaScript.
-No frameworks, no build step, nothing to install.

 ## Files